Updated May 6th, 2019.

 - Ica and Huacachina: A backpacker haven with enormous sand dunes for sand boarding, lively hostels and wine tours.

-NB: The best way out of the airport is by taxi.
+NB: The best way out of the airport is by taxi or uber.
 No doubt about that, as public transport can be a bit unreliable and dodgy.

 About the author: Andres Nuñez del Prado is a Peruvian native who calls Lima home when he is not out exploring and photographing the world.
 Having recently finished a trip around the world Andres is now back in South America (for the time being!), check out his video project: 300 Days of Life.